-Bookcases are no longer limited to just uniform vertical units—they come in a variety of shapes and configurations including step bookcases, cubes and compartmental shelving.
-Perhaps you want a bookcase that will transform your den into an Oxford library reading room or one that is purely functional and will allow you some place to put your books, other than the floor.
+Bookcases are no longer limited to just plain vertical units.
+They come in a variety of shapes and configurations including step bookcases, cubes and compartmental shelving.
+Perhaps you want a handsome wood bookcase that will give your den the look of an Oxford library reading room.
+Or maybe you would prefer one that is purely functional and will allow you some place to put your books.
 When decorating a child’s room, bookcases can be a great organizational tool, disguised as a lift-and-hide chest or a carousel.

 Standard bookcases are available in a range of heights and widths, but are generally designed to sit flush against a wall and include adjustable shelving that will hold regular-sized hardcover books (approximately 10 inches in depth).

 Corner bookcases transform unused space into a decorative focal point.
 Typically they are triangular in structure and are compact.
 They tend to hold less than a standard bookcase, but are ideal for displaying scrapbooks, photo albums or a small collection of story time favorites.